Updated: Dec 10, 2020

 I think that quote describes that you should never write off a team just because their previous season didn't go too well.
 The tigers held on to their spirit, motivation and drive and that is evident from by their success.

-Hal Browne also held on to that same TIGER determination, and the 200 bucks in his back pocket is evident of that.
+Hal Browne also held on to that same TIGER determination, and the 200 bucks in his back pocket was evident of that.
 That was before he celebrated the Grand Final in style!

 May you enjoy these stories, laugh a little, and reflect on times gone by.
 If I can recommend anything, ask a friend to hear theirs, if not – I will.
 If you have a yarn to share, please email me via my 'Contact Me' page, and I would love to hear them.